WHAT IS SYSTEM INTEGRATION?

 We restructure your existing system integration based on your current needs, which could change the way data is transferred between systems, create new functionalities in the integration, etc.

-MAX 450 DKK PER HOUR BUT OFTEN SIGNIFICANTLY CHEAPER
+MAX 50 GBP PER HOUR BUT OFTEN SIGNIFICANTLY CHEAPER

 We prefer to provide a fixed price for your system integration project.
 That way, you know the exact cost of the project right at the start itself.
 However, it is only possible to calculate the amount after we know what you have in mind, such as which functions the integration is expected to perform, how many systems need to be integrated, the variety of information to be transmitted and processed, etc.

-If you require system integration work done at hourly rates, it costs a maximum of 450 DKK per hour.
+If you require system integration work done at hourly rates, it costs a maximum of 50 GBP per hour.
 The hourly rate falls with an increase in the number of hours purchased.
-90% of our clients buy fixed-price projects and, in practice, obtain hourly rates that are significantly below 450 DKK per hour.
+90% of our clients buy fixed-price projects and, in practice, obtain hourly rates that are significantly below 50 GBP per hour.

 The mentioned hourly rates apply to all our experts irrespective of their seniority level or domain (project managers, team leads, software architects, senior developers, etc.).

-Our prices are significantly lower than many other Danish agencies that develop system integration.
-In our experience, our prices are also lower than many agencies in Eastern Europe (Poland, Bulgaria, The Czech Republic, Hungary, Romania, etc.) that integrate IT systems.
+Our prices are significantly lower than many other UK agencies that develop system integration.
+In our experience, our prices are also lower than many agencies in Eastern Europe (Poland, Ukraine, Romania, Belarus, Lithuania, etc.) that integrate IT systems.
 This is, of course, without compromising on quality.
 You may be wondering how we can offer system integration products of high quality, with a short delivery time, at such low prices.
 The answer lies in The Tiblo Model.

 YOU OWN THE RIGHTS